MindscapeHQ/raygun4java/development.md

       ```bash
       mvn release:perform
       ```
-    - This command will checkout the code from Git using the tag created in the prepare step, build the project and deploy it to the OSSRH repository.
+    - This command will checkout the code from Git using the tag created in the prepare step, build the project, and deploy it to the OSSRH repository.

 3. **Release the artifacts on Sonatype**:
     - Once the artifacts are uploaded to OSSRH, you need to release them: